Like All Before You: AI artwork controversy

-The band faced backlash with their use of AI artwork for the album's cover art, which was revealed via a post on Casablancas's Instagram page in July of 2024.
+The band faced backlash with their use of AI artwork for the album's cover art, which was revealed via a post on Casablancas's Instagram page in July 2024.
 Later, under the post itself, the singer issued a statement defending the choice, which included the following excerpts:

 "We [definitely] didn't go out of our way to use AI art.
 I just objectively– in the wilderness of the art out there– liked the image and we were working with several ideas and just all objectively collectively liked it best. [...]
 Sorry to the 'Scared of [New] Tools' tribe, truly sorry.
 But art plops up, best idea/image/noise in the end should win... and I'm not 'endorsing' AI, I don't dwell on it, but it's part of culture now.
 Relax, it's iPhone."